top of page

 This removes guesswork and gives you a roadmap that feels practical instead of overwhelming.

-Step Two.
-Decide What You Need to Start Doing and What Needs to Go.
+Step Two: Decide What You Need to Start Doing and What Needs to Go

-Consistency is never the issue.
-Direction is.
+Consistency is never the issue; direction is.

-This step asks you to honestly assess your habits and decide which ones help you and which quietly keep you stuck.
+Some people are consistently overthinking.
+Some consistently say yes when they mean no. Others consistently delay the same goals month after month.
+This step asks you to honestly assess your habits and decide which ones help you and which ones keep you stuck.

 Ask yourself: